SteeltoeOSS/Documentation/api/v4/connectors/redis.md

 To use this connector:

-1. Create a Redis server instance or use a [docker container](https://github.com/SteeltoeOSS/Samples/blob/main/CommonTasks.md#redis).
+1. Create a Redis/Valkey server instance or use a [Redis docker container](https://github.com/SteeltoeOSS/Samples/blob/main/CommonTasks.md#redis) or [Valkey docker container](https://github.com/SteeltoeOSS/Samples/blob/main/CommonTasks.md#valkey).
 1. Add NuGet references to your project.
 1. Configure your connection string in `appsettings.json`.
 1. Initialize the Steeltoe Connector at startup.